Common Auto Paint Problems and How to Prevent Them in St. Petersburg, FL

 Fading and Oxidation from Sun Exposure

-• Park in shaded areas when possible
+• Park in shaded or covered areas when possible.

-• Apply a high-quality wax regularly
+• Apply a high quality wax or sealant regularly.

 Scratches, Swirl Marks, and Chipping